tomcritchlow/tomcritchlow.github.io/_posts/2016-01-04-recruiting.md

 - **Longterm thinking** work with candidates and companies beyond the inital hiring.
 - **Education** educate companies on best practices for hiring and treating candidates fairly and kindly.
 - **Human recruiting** be kind and considerate to all involved, no spam.

+Basically - give a shit about the people and treat everyone with respect.
+This means getting involved well before and beyond just the moment of hiring.
+I've been involved in building positive cultures when I work in-house, what does this look like in

 ## So get in touch!